poblabs/weewx-belchertown/README.md

 * Make sure you place the "Powered by DarkSky" somewhere on your website.
 Like the About page (see below after install for customizing the About page).

 ### MQTT and MQTT Websockets (optional)
 MQTT is a publish / subscribe system.
-Mostly used for IoT devices, but it works great for a live website.
+Mostly used for IoT devices, but it works great for a live weather website.

 MQTT Websockets allows websites such as this to connect to the MQTT broker to subscribe to a topic and get updates.

 You will need to use an [MQTT broker](https://github.com/poblabs/weewx-belchertown#mqtt-brokers) (aka server) to publish your data to.
 You can [install your own broker pretty easily](https://github.com/poblabs/weewx-belchertown#install-your-own-mqtt-broker), or use a [public one](https://github.com/poblabs/weewx-belchertown#use-a-public-broker) (some free, some paid).

-Your weewx server will **publish** it's weather data to a broker and visitors to your website will **subscribe** to those updates using MQTT Websockets.
-When data is published the subscribers get that data immediately.
+Your weewx server will **publish** it's weather data to a broker (using the [weewx-mqtt](https://github.com/weewx/weewx/wiki/mqtt) extension) and visitors to your website will **subscribe** to those updates using MQTT Websockets built in to this skin.
+When data is published the subscribers get that data immediately by way of the website updating without reloading.

 With the [`weewx-mqtt` extension](https://github.com/weewx/weewx/wiki/mqtt) installed, everytime weewx generates a LOOP it'll automatically publish that data to MQTT which will update your website in real time.
 Once ARCHIVE is published, your website will reload the forecast data, earthquake data and graphs automatically.

 A sample `weewx-MQTT` extension config is below.
 Update the `server_url`, `topic`, and `unit_system` to suite your needs.
 Keep `binding` as archive and loop.
 Remove the tls section if your broker is not using SSL/TLS.
+Update the `unit_system` if needed.

 ```
     [[MQTT]]